stirlo/thegossroom/_posts/2025-08-15-fans-spot-travis-kelces-sweet-style-nod-to-taylor-swift-in-chiefs-the-kingdom-doc.md

 - fashion
 - taylor-swift
 temperature: 200
-title: "Fans spot Travis Kelce\u2019s sweet style nod to Taylor Swift in Chiefs \u2018\
+title: Fans spot Travis Kelce’s sweet style nod to Taylor Swift in Chiefs ‘The Kingdom’ doc
-  The Kingdom\u2019 doc"
 ---

 The athlete appears to have worn her merchandise during the first few days of the team's 2024 training camp.